 The film is excellently put together, a good soundtrack, maybe with one or two exceptions, and progressive filming.
 There’s also lots of it.
 Lots of riders, a long film, good extras, even a free music CD.
 It’s what I’m coming to expect from Absinthe – a top class snowboard movie.

-If you’re after some of the music from More, here’s a list of the tracks, with links to iTunes:
+If you’re after some of the music from More, here’s a list of the tracks.
+I’ve added most of them to our skiing and snowboarding playlist.
+The 99 Best Tunes To Listen To While Snowboarding!

 - “Gangsters” – by The Specials